+3.2.
 How to Apply

-Applications must be completed and submitted through the Irish Cancer Society Gateway Grant Tracker online system.
+Applications must be completed and submitted through the Irish Cancer Society online grant management system.
 In order to submit an online application you are required to register at the following address: https://grants.cancer.ie.
+When registering, please fill out all the fields on the registration form.